drag

 Fabric researcher

-This role tightens the lens on a more technical side of textiles and testing – think Lululemon Luxtreme and UNIQLO HeatTech.
+This role tightens the lens on a more technical side of textiles and testing – think Lululemon Luxtreme and Uniqlo HeatTech.
 You’ll be responsible for fabric design and development, including researching new textile concepts (like this fabric made from mushrooms) and reviewing proposals for production.
 A fabric researcher works closely alongside the design team, so you’ll need to know your materials and adapt quickly to any major production faults and sudden design changes.

 Potential salary range: $70,000-$100,000+

 Experience: You will need a fashion design or textile design degree, or four to five years of hands-on experience in the textile industry.
 Experience with printing, finishing and washing techniques and extensive material knowledge is also a must.
-Don’t be afraid of heading to Spotlight and purchase a bunch of fabrics to conduct your own experiments at home – this will give you an idea of whether this kind of work piques your interest, and is a good way to start understanding the differences between textiles and how they wear.
+Don’t be afraid of heading to Spotlight and purchasing a bunch of fabrics to conduct your own experiments at home – this will give you an idea of whether this kind of work piques your interest, and is a good way to start understanding the differences between textiles and how they wear.

-Merchandise planner/allocator
+Merchandise planner

 Potential salary range: $60,000-$90,000+